 Upon high school graduation, I decided to attend Canisius College with the intention of becoming a flashy, career driven medical doctor like the characters on ER.
 I was about to graduate from college with a dual major in Biology and Psychology when I realized I wanted more than just a career.
 I wanted something more fulfilling where I could sit down, talk with my patients and truly help them get out of pain.
 I wanted to have a family and become part of a community.

-Fast forward 3 years.
-My (now) husband and I sat down to decide where we wanted to start our lives together.
-We narrowed it down to 2 places.
-Either Buffalo, where we grew up or North Carolina where his sister was a teacher and his parents intended to retire.
+Towards the end of school, my (now) husband and I sat down to decide where we wanted to start our lives together.
 We decided on North Carolina.
 And thus, we began our adventure together in the Triangle!
 Since then we have lived in Chapel Hill, Hillsborough, and Durham.
 We have had career growth and our greatest joy, our daughter, Anastasia.

 I have realized a passion for women’s health and healthcare based on prevention of diseases.
 I have been busy continuing my education and have become: